tansengming/stripe-subscribe/README.md

 🔴 **This gem is still in Alpha and has not been tested on Production** 🔴

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
-It gives you 2 major things,
+It helps by creating

-- views and controllers so a user can select a plan and pay for it
+- views and controllers for a user to select a subscription plan and pay for it
 - methods on the model to fetch it's Stripe subscriptions

 Checking a user's subscription and getting the user to subscribe to a plan can be as simple as,